gwcbi/HPC/colonialone.md

 If you are a member of a lab or group on Colonial One, you can store things here.
 Accessible by anyone in your group.
 250GB

 `/lustre/<group>`
 Used as a shared scratch space.
 Run jobs here, but do not store things as they will be purged at the beginning of each month.
+For more information on GW's purge policy, see the [Colonial One purge page](https://colonialone.gwu.edu/quick-start/purge-policy-for-colonial-one-lustre-filesystem-lustregroups/)

 `/import/<group>`
 Longer term storage